 Testing dissonance resolutions and slanted beats.

-Composed by the great Jon Holland.
+Composed by the great Jon Holland (who actually responded with kind words when I emailed this to him).
 Made this when I was 15, decided to keep it simple.

 Made with (if I recall) a free VST mimicking the sound of the old Davolisint synthesizers.
 Got a few patterns in before I realized it would be better suited to different instrumentation.